firebolt-db/godocs/docs/Guides/getting-started.md

 To process a query, you must use an engine.
 You can either create an engine based on the following recommendations, or use the system engine.
 You can only use the system engine to run metadata-related queries, but it is always running, so you don’t have to wait for it to start.
 You can use the system engine to process data in any database.
 If you create your own engine, there is a small start up time associated with it.

 Firebolt recommends the following initial engine configurations based on where you are in your exploration of Firebolt’s capabilities.
 An FBU stands for a Firebolt Unit, and is equivalent to 35 US cents.
-* To ingest initial data, use 1 node of an S engine, and expect to use 4-16 FBU.
-* To run test queries, use 1 node of an S engine, and expect to use 8-32 FBU.
-* To find optimal performance for your queries, expect to use 32-240 FBU.
-* For integration testing, expect to use 32-240 FBU.

 Each FBU is related to the amount of time

 | Task                           | Expected Usage |
 | :----------------------------  | :----------- --|